NUSTEM-UK/Pi_config/README.md

 > Old, not done, left for reference: Still sort-of needs `/home/pi/.local/bin` in PATH.

+#### Unhold, now Code-OSS is building again

+    sudo apt-mark unhold code-oss

+(as of 2019-12-13 Headmelted is building Code-OSS again, on 1.42.
+Which is actually ahead of the general release at this point, hah!)

 ## Fonts

     sudo apt install fonts-hack fonts-inconsolata